DanielDaCosta/oa-assessment/README.md

 I would deploy this solution as this:

- STREAM JSON => STORAGE => BATCH PROCESSING JOB for post-processing (remove duplicates, check for FP suing ENI Lookup website)
+ STREAM JSON => STORAGE => BATCH PROCESSING JOB for post-processing (remove duplicates, check for False Positives using EIN Lookup website)